Your Stories

 Inspired by the Volunteers Who Helped

-Elaine Everett survived a stage one breast cancer diagnosis.
+Elaine survived a stage one breast cancer diagnosis.
 She has been a volunteer with the Johns Hopkins Breast Center for eleven years.
 She says the disease left her with a gift–being part of the Johns Hopkins family as a volunteer.
 Elaine now raises funds for research and helps other women–including the underprivileged–face the challenges of their disease. ”I would not be involved with any of this if I had not had breast cancer.
 So that’s the gift it gave me.
 And for that, I’m very thankful.”

 Listen